 Does graduating from college guarantee you or your children a job?
 Not always.
-Our economy is a capitalist’s economy and if you graduate with a degree that is in low demand – those college graduates may spend the first few years of their careers underemployed or in a career outside their major.
-The problem is – not everyone can be a programmer, engineer or a multi-lingual international business degree graduate.
+Our economy is a capitalist economy and if you graduate with a degree that is in low demand – those college graduates may spend the first few years of their careers underemployed or in a career outside their major.
+The problem is – not everyone can be a programmer, engineer, or a multi-lingual international business degree graduate.
 Plus what is “hot” now may not be in demand in 4 to 5 years.

 Is starting a franchise expensive?
 It can be.
-Can you get a SBA Loan to start a franchise?
+Can you get an SBA Loan to start a franchise?
 Yes, you can.
 If we had children that were about to go into college, I would ask them about franchising and give them a head start on their peers.
 As a business person, I can see a better ROI going the franchise route in today’s economy.

 Tuition $ 8,893

 Incidentals $ 2,580

 Assuming 3% inflation per year

 Total Year 2 $22,845